Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 1. An installation program for the Offline CASS.
 The installer includes uninstallation support.
 2. The User Manual in Adobe PDF format.
 3. Adobe Acrobat Reader 2015.
-4. Installation files for DotNET framework 4.0
+4. Installation files for DotNET Framework 4.0
 5. Installation files for the SQL Server Express 2008
 6. Installation files for the Crystal Reports Runtime Ver.
 13_0_20